Syllabus

 I understand that family obligations, illnesses, job interviews, exams in other classes, mental health days, snoozed alarms, etc happen.
 Not every class day will have an activity, and the final grading will be such that you can miss roughly 10-15% of the activities and still get full points in this portion.
 If you have missed or are going to miss more than a handful of classes over the semester, contact me to come up with a plan to make up the activities.

-Late work: In general, homework should be submitted by the due date listed on the assignment page.
-We understand that life gets in the way, so you can use 2 late days per assignment, no question asked (the difference between a due date and a late due date is that the subsequent assignment will come out after the due date but possibly before the late due date).
-If extensions and accommodations beyond this are necessary, please reach out.
-If you are an undergraduate student that needs a multi-day extension, please get a dean’s note.
-In general, my goal is to make sure that the work we grade is the best work you can put forth, and I am happy to make a plan to get you caught up.
-Amended 2/23: This policy is relatively lenient to allow us to fairly judge your learning.
-However, it does not mean that deadlines are unimportant in this course.
+To be honest, I would rather be much more relaxed about this policy, but I’ve found that this actually ends up being detrimental to students.
 Deadlines exist for your benefit, the course staff’s benefit, and your classmates’ benefit.
 For you, deadlines are designed to impose a limit on how much work is out at any given time, and to allow you to plan your time.
 For the course staff, deadlines allow us to manage our time and resources by only needing to provide support for one assignment at a time.
 They also allow us to plan our grading, which also benefits your classmates, because it allows us to get grades out on time.
+The homeworks are scoped in accordance to the 9 hours/week of non-lecture work as described above, so starting the work the day before it’s due is mathematically inadvisable.
 If you request an extension without a dean’s or doctor’s note, I expect you to have put in good-faith effort to complete the assignment before the due date (let alone the late due date).

 Classroom community